Introduction to the File Management Tool

 - If the combined total of the selected files sizes for upload or download exceed the amount of remaining space available within the destination folder

-You open this window from the resources tree — expand System > Tools > and double-click File Management in the items list.
+You open this interface from the resources tree — expand System > Tools > General and double-click File Management in the items list.

-- HTTP — This protocol is used to retrieve files from an FTP Server over HTTP.
-This would be used when it is not possible to use an FTP protocol, maybe because the file server only permits HTTP connectivity.
-Alternatively, an FTP client may not be required for a file transfer, in this case a download over HTTP is sufficient.
+- HTTP or HTTPS — This protocol is used to retrieve files from an FTP Server over HTTP or HTTPS.
+This would be used when it is not possible to use an FTP protocol, maybe because the file server only permits HTTP or HTTPS connectivity.
+Alternatively, an FTP client may not be required for a file transfer, in this case a download over HTTP or HTTPS is sufficient.

 - FTP — port